IBM/elasticsearch-spark-recommender/README.md

 [Explain briefly how things work].

+[TBC]
+This repo contains demo Jupyter notebooks illustrating the basics of how to use Apache Spark for generating ALS models from ratings data stored in Elasticsearch, saving the model factors to ES, and then using ES to serve real-time recommendations using the user and item factors.

 When the reader has completed this journey, they will understand how to:

 * Ingest and index user event data into Elasticsearch